 “Changing and controlling meaning” around our issues has been a key area of challenge for local groups and initiatives in the last ten years, a fact that has a direct negative impact on local base building efforts and policy and implementation campaigns.
 In August, Movement Matters completed our first advanced organizer training: Communications, Media Tools, and Strategies.
 The 2-day training, attended by 23 participants representing 16 DC area and national organizations, provided a theoretical grounding in media and communications as liberatory tools to combat dominant messaging that reinforces inequity and powerlessness in our communities.

 This first advanced training was also grounded in Movement Matters’ own community organizing framework.
 It connected various aspects of communications and media work to the core organizing competencies of: relationship building, constituency building, and power building.
 Participants gained an understanding of how each of these organizing competencies can be strengthened by strong communication strategy and media development, and how to begin incorporating these tools and techniques into to their current programmatic and campaign work.

-Realizing that video creation/sharing is a tool for relationship building is game changing.
+Realizing that video creation and sharing are tools for relationship/base building and power building is game changing.